Managing anger, addictions,and mental health in youth correctional facilities.

 It is an intense 5-day program where up to 80 youth learn to dance, while also discovering themselves and their own culture.
 When they are tired from the physical activities they are engaged with discussions around managing their own anger and recognizing where it comes from, and the triggers that cause them to rage and harm themselves, others, or make bad decisions.
 These discussions are progressive and linked every day, as new positive techniques are explored that build self esteem and encourage building resiliency.
 A harm reduction approach is explored in looking at additions and the most current information about the latest drugs on the street is examined.
 There are also discussions around the need to belong, gang life, how to forgive and how to trust again.
 Threaded throughout the week are daily themes that seek to address and talk about the many complex issues going on in young peoples lives.
 The negative images of HipHop shown on TV are challenged as we move youth away from Gangsta images and those of disrespecting women .

 It is hoped that at the end of the week the youth will have internalized a new hope for their life which involves a lifelong path that involves healing oneself from the trauma they have previously experienced.
-As in all our programing, facility teachers, counselors, and corrections staff are encouraged to actively participate as this experience is seen as strong professional development on the most modern and current youth outreach techniques.
+As in all our programming, facility teachers, counsellors, and corrections staff are encouraged to actively participate as this experience is seen as strong professional development on the most modern and current youth outreach techniques.
 By creating opportunities for adults to become more closely aligned with the youth they work with, teachers, principals, social workers, police, public health officials and elders are strongly encouraged to humble themselves and participate side by side with the youth whenever possible.
 Adult participants often describe this week as the most powerful professional development they have ever experienced and as a result, it directly impacts in a positive way on their relationships with the youth they work with.

 Given the high proportion of First Nation youth incarcerated we will also discuss and integrate cultural activities that explore ways of celebrating and bringing their own voice into the modern world as well as those from other cultures.
 We will explore traditional drumming, traditional dances and songs and use this as a window to discuss tolerance in the world.
 We will also engage community elders with the youth and create opportunities to re-build trust and communication between them, founded on exploring concepts of respect and empathy.
 An elder trying their hand at Dj scratching is a great example of sharing a human moment.
 There will be a final evening celebration to showcase what the youth have learned and experienced this week on the Friday night, where parents, probation officers, police, social workers, teachers, and government officials will be invited.
+We would like to acknowledge Tara Wilson who runs Pulse studios in Calgary for first introducing us to this work.

 Some very positive evaluations done by the Calgary young Offender Center are available upon request, as well as many poems, letters, and youth comments .
 Here are a few direct examples of what the youth feel they have learned.
 In answer to the question – do the youth feel proud of what they achieved – 94% agreed or strongly agreed.
 Sample comments include :